shellninja/AIinProduction2025/README.md

 ## Presentation Overview

-This repository contains resources for the conference presentation "Same Threats - New Vectors: OWASP Top 10 for LLMs" delivered at AI in Production and Sloss.tech/dev conferences.
+This repository contains resources for the conference presentation "Same Threats - New Vectors: OWASP Top 10 for LLMs" delivered at AI in Production 2025.

 **Presenter:** David Hawthorne
 **Website:** [davidhawthorne.com](https://davidhawthorne.com)